morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 N.b.
 You're probably wondering why I don't just use `map` for this, don't worry that's coming!

-In the case where you don't actually have a Ferrari, i.e. `myFerraris` is an empty list, this code will return an empty list of keys, which I think is preferable to a gremlin jumping out and exploding.
+This code can still represent the case where you don't actually have a Ferrari (i.e. `myFerraris` is an empty list).
+Except this time the code will return an empty list of keys, which I think is preferable to an undetectable gremlin.

-Of course we could add some similar boilerplate code around the nullable example, to deal with the fact it could be null:
+Of course we could add some similar boilerplate code around the nullable example, and acknowledge the fact that it could be null:

 ```
 const maybeAFerrari = getFerrari();